cbaltingok98/Formula-1-Stats/README.md

 ### Available
 * Season 3
-    * List of 21 races displayed in cards.
+    * List of 21 races displayed in cards
-    * Each Race has a full result board.
+    * Each Race has a full result board
-    * Top Three Finishers Displayed on the cards.
+    * Top Three Finishers Displayed on the cards
-    * Fastest Of The Race Displayed on the cards.
+    * Fastest Of The Race Displayed on the cards
 * New Section `Upcoming Races`
-    * Next 3 races will be featured at the top of the main page with an Image, Title and a Date.
+    * Next 3 races will be featured at the top of the main page with an Image, Title and a Date

 ### Not Available
 * Driver Page - work in progress